 Brooks County Hospital Local Impact Over $25 Million

-The obvious benefit of a hospital like Brooks County Hospital in a community is the care that it provides the emergency room visit in the middle of the night; advanced imaging services; access to specialty care.
+The obvious benefit of a hospital like Brooks County Hospital in a small community is the care that it provides—the emergency room visit in the middle of the night; advanced imaging services; access to specialty care.

 But then you stop to think about how many people work at the hospital (Brooks County Hospital is one of the largest employers in Brooks County); or work at physician offices in town; or work at companies that do business with the hospital.
 And then you think about all of the places where those people shop and do business.
 This is what people mean when they say that Brooks County Hospital is an economic engine for our community.
 It’s about jobs that help sustain our community and our quality of life.

-The Georgia Hospital Association recently released its 2009 Economic Impact Report, which quantifies the impact that Brooks County Hospital has on this community.
-Using the U.S. Bureau of Economic Analysis methodology, the report showed Brooks County Hospital’s local economic impact exceeded $25 million, including the creation or sustainment of 196 full-time jobs.
+The Georgia Hospital Association recently released its 2010 Economic Impact Report, which quantifies the impact that Brooks County Hospital has on this community.
+Using the U.S. Bureau of Economic Analysis methodology, the report showed Brooks County Hospital’s local economic impact was over $25 million, including the creation or sustainment of 215 full-time jobs.